 Parole counselors in the Division of Release facilitate the process by which parole decisions are made regarding inmates.
 Their main duty is to monitor each inmate’s eligibility for parole consideration under New Jersey law, and ensure each case is processed in a timely manner.
 Parole Counselors make sure inmates understand the parole process, and that all necessary documents and information are in place to allow parole hearings to take place.

-Under New Jersey law, an inmate becomes eligible for parole consideration after serving one-third of his or her prison sentence, with the exception of cases in which the offender was sentenced to a period of parole ineligibility.
+Under New Jersey law, an inmate becomes eligible for parole consideration after serving one-third of his or her prison sentence, with the exception of cases in which the inmate was sentenced to a period of parole ineligibility.

 For cases in which the crime was committed on or after August 19, 1997, the Parole Act requires that an adult inmate shall be paroled unless the Board Panel determines the inmate has failed to cooperate in his or her own rehabilitation, or that there is a reasonable expectation the inmate will violate conditions of parole if released.

-The input of the crime victim is vital to the Board Panel's decision-making process.
 Crime victims may present testimony during a confidential hearing, or may submit their comments in writing.
 All victim input is kept confidential.
 The inmate is not informed as to whether any victim chose to provide spoken or written testimony.
 Click here for more information about the State Parole Board's confidential Victim Input process.

 The Board Panel considers all relevant factors and evidence, including evidence and testimony provided by the inmate.
 If the Board Panel determines to deny parole, the Panel will establish a Future Eligibility Term (FET).
 The FET establishes the length of time that must be served before the inmate may again become eligible for parole consideration, and the initiation of the parole hearing process once again.